-A Pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to Pupils of the same age.
-(SEN Code of Practice Sept 2014)
+A child has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to children's of the same age.
+(SEND Code of Practice Sept 2014)

-What we know is not SEN but may impact on progress and attainment may include:
+What we know is not SEND but may impact on progress and attainment may include:

 - Attendance and punctuality

 - Health and welfare

-- Children/young people in receipt of Pupil Premium Grant or Pupil Premium Plus
+- Children/young people in receipt of Free School Meals, Child Premium Grant or Child Premium Plus

-- Children who are looked after (CLA)
+- Children who are looked after (CLA) or who have previously had a social worker

+- Children who are young carers

 - Being a child/young person of servicemen/women

 - English as an Additional Language (EAL)

 At South Hill Primary School, we recognise that it is important that a child's special educational needs are identified as early as possible.
-When identifying a special educational need, not only attainment needs to be assessed but a child's social and emotional skills.
-In addition, consideration should be made as to whether a child may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments may need to be made for them.
-If a child is identified as having a special educational need then the teacher and the SENCO will agree in consultation with the parent and the Pupil the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review.
+When identifying a special educational need, it is likely that the child's attainment will have dropped below the attainment of their peers.
+Consideration should also be made as to whether a child may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments may need to be made for them.
+If it is agreed that a child has identified special educational need, adjustments, interventions and/or support to be put in place, and progress will be reviewed 3 x a year.
 If a child is making less than expected progress, despite having support and interventions matched to the child's area of need, the school, with the support of parents or carers, may make a referral for external specialist support.